-For instance, if you talk about a professor whose work you admire, describe how that professor’s teachings will help your academic career.
+For instance, if you talk about a professor whose work you admire, describe how studying under that professor will help your academic career.

 Your answer to this prompt must be specific; you can't just say that you are intrigued by Yale's stellar faculty.
 You need to give examples of which faculty members you want to learn from.
 Focus on your chosen feature of Yale, how it relates to you as a student and person, and how Yale can help you achieve your future goals.

 Want to get into Yale or your personal top choice college?